-Stop Solitary CT aims to end the use of harmful isolation against children, women and men in jails, prisons and youth facilities across Connecticut.
-We are also working to significantly improve conditions incarcerated people face and replace them with spaces that center humanity and rehabilitation.
-Our journey began in 2015 under an organization, Unlock the Box.
-Our journey to shut down Northern CI, a facility cited by the International community for its torture of incarcerated men ended in 2021 with its closing.
-In 2021 the (PROTECT ACT) was passed with bipartisan support yet Governor Lamont vetoed it.
-We didn’t give up.
-We reintroduced it and it was signed into law May 2022.
-Part of the legislation included establishing independent oversight over Department of Corrections.
-An enormous win for Stop Solitary Ct. and those who are ignored in Ct society.
+Two of our most prominent success have been: shutting down Northern CI, Connecticut’s supermax, a facility cited by the International community for its torture of incarcerated men which ended in 2021 with its closing.
+Secondly, in 2021 the (PROTECT ACT) was passed with bipartisan support yet Governor Lamont vetoed it.
+It was successfully signed into law May 2022.
+Part of the legislation included establishing independent oversight over Connecticut Department of Corrections.
+An enormous win for Stop Solitary CT and incarcerated people.

 Our Team